Yamaha E-70/EX-2

 The specs:

-- Digitally controlled but fully analog drums,
+- Digitally controlled but otherwise fully analog drums,

 - And finally, of course: the ability to (easily) modify the daylights out of this thing :)

-It's not a CS-80 by any means, but it has the potential to be a close sibling.
 So lets dive into the hardware and see what it is capable of.

 The Digital Oscillators and Waveform Generators